joannakl/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

 **'Open' is not one dimensional, nor is it something you can point to specifically - rather it is a a rich and innovative ecosystem enabled by a variety of actions and attributes.**

-Watch this light introduction to open source, using a cooke recipe to represent software, licensing and collaboration.
+Watch this light introduction to open source, using recipe to represent software, licensing and collaboration.

 ### {{ site.video }} Endless Possibilities